prodaft/cradle/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code where necessary.
 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes do not produce any new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] Any dependent changes have been merged and published.

 ## Additional Notes